section-engineering-education/engineering-education/content/articles/h2o-security-implementation/index.md

 #### Cyberattack Prevention

 While most experts are aware that 100% of security and prevention techniques are not constantly possible, some simple preventative solutions are available before discontinuing online services.
-SQL with its many variations are well-known database language.
+SQL with its many variations can appear to become a well-known database language.
 SQL injection can become a cyberattack technique to gain access and control of dataset tables inside databases.
 A simple solution is to limit user input.

 For example, the following Java application can detect SQL keywords and combinations.
 If a java-based relational database is preferred, this code below can detect and refuse basic SQL injection attacks.